haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 The general approach of this methodology is the analysis of digital evidence to prove or disprove a hypothesis.
 [1]

+Note this is a comprehensive list, not all the steps are mandatory for all investigations.

 ![Methodology](../media/fim.png)<br />
 *image source: Digital Forensics and Incident Response by Gerard Johansen*

 ## DFIR

-The term **DFIR (Digital Forensics and Incident Response)** is often used referring to the broader discipline including incident response.<br />
+The term **DFIR** (Digital Forensics and Incident Response) is often used referring to the broader discipline including incident response.<br />

-This track focuses on the Digital Forensics process.<br />
+This track focuses on the **Digital Forensics** process.<br />
-For those seeking more info on Incident Response, refer to the [NIST Special Publication 800-61r3](https://csrc.nist.gov/pubs/sp/800/61/r3/final).
+For those seeking more info on **Incident Response**, refer to the [NIST Special Publication 800-61r3](https://csrc.nist.gov/pubs/sp/800/61/r3/final).
 [2]<br />

 ![DFIR](../media/dfir.png) <br />
 *image source: WIZ*